Mark Okerstrom: Career

 In his early career, Okerstrom was an associate at the law firms Fasken Martineau and Freshfields Bruckhaus Deringer from 1998 to 2002.
 In 2003, he became an associate at investment bank UBS in London.
 Okerstrom later became a consultant at Bain & Company in Boston and San Francisco from 2004 to 2006, handling mergers and acquisitions.

 Okerstrom was recruited to join Expedia Inc. in 2006 as head of Expedia's corporate development and strategy group.
 He then became Expedia's chief financial officer in 2011 and later served also as executive vice president of operations, and served as the main negotiator in the company's investment stake in Trivago, and led the company's acquisitions of Travelocity and Wotif.

 In August 2017, Okerstrom became CEO of Expedia, succeeding Dara Khosrowshahi.
 He also served on the organisation's board of directors.
 Okerstrom led the rebrand of Expedia, Inc. to Expedia Group in 2018.

 According to the New York Times, Okerstrom was 23rd on the list of the highest paid CEOs of companies with revenues of at least $1 billion for 2017.

-On December 4, 2019, Okerstrom and his CFO Alan Pickerill resigned from their respective roles at Expedia Group due to a difference of opinion on strategic alignment with the board.
+On December 4, 2019, Okerstrom and his CFO Alan Pickerill abruptly resigned from their respective roles at Expedia Group citing disagreements between the board and executives.

 On August 27, 2020, Mark joined Seattle-based digital freight startup Convoy as President, COO.